exil0867/OptimizerX/README.md

-# gamingOptimizer
+# OptimizerX
-A Node.js tool that automatically optimizes my computer/internet performance when playing games (By programmitically enabling 'MAC Restrict Mode' in the Router and stopping any resource-heavy app)
+A Node.js tool that automatically optimizes internet/computer performance when specific system processes are running (By programmitically enabling 'MAC Restrict Mode' in the Router and stopping any resource-heavy app)